 - Mayor Gregor Robertson

-For more examples of president/President, check out ESL-Library’s lesson on Barack Obama.
-That lesson is also a great way to teach some of the vocabulary your students will need to be able to discuss the elections in class.
-ESL-Library also has a section on American Presidents for you to try, including a NEW lesson plan on George W. Bush.
+For more examples of president/President, check out ESL Library’s beginner, low-intermediate, and high-intermediate – advanced lessons on Barack Obama.
+These lessons are also a great way to teach some of the vocabulary your students will need to be able to discuss the elections in class.
+ESL Library also has a section on American Presidents for you to try, including a NEW lesson plan on George W. Bush.

 American friends, I hope the elections turn out the way you’re hoping for!